 This challenge is to develop a machine learning-based modelling framework that can accurately predict and optimise plant response in subsequent time steps based on these time-series data.

 Our early work in this area, as shown through a feasibility study on a Methanol simulator, has demonstrated that flexible Bayesian regression techniques can effectively optimise nonlinear processes at steady-state.

 What are Data Study Groups?

-- Intensive 'collaborative hackathons' hosted at the Turing, which bring together organisations from industry, government, and the third sector, with talented multi-disciplinary researchers from academia.
-(Please note this format is currently different due to COVID-19).
+These are intensive 'collaborative hackathons' hosted at the Turing, which bring together organisations from industry, government and the third sector, with talented multi-disciplinary researchers from academia.

 How to apply

 Applications are being accepted through Flexi-Grant – apply now to avoid disappointment.

 The Turing's Data Study Groups are popular and productive collaborative events and a fantastic opportunity to rapidly develop and test your data science skills with real-world data.
 The event also offers participants the chance to forge new networks for future research projects and build links with The Alan Turing Institute – the UK’s national institute for data science and artificial intelligence.

 It’s hard work, a crucible for innovation and a space to develop new ways of thinking.